Poincar\'e duality, Hilbert complexes and geometric applications: Hilbert Complexes

 Now we give the following definition which we will use later.

 \begin{defi} Let $V_{0}, V_{1},...,V_{n}$ be a finite sequence of finite dimensional vector spaces.
-We will say that it is a finite sequence of finite dimensional vector spaces with Poincar\'e duality if for each $i$: \end{defi}
+We will say that it is a finite sequence of finite dimensional vector spaces with Poincar\'e duality if for each $i$: that is $V_i$ and $V_{n-i}$ are isomorphic. \end{defi}

 We are now in position to state the first of the two main results of this section.

 \begin{teo} Let $(H_{j},D_{j})\subseteq (H_{j},L_{j})$ be a pair of complementary Hilbert complexes.
 Let $i_{r,j}^{*}$ be the map defined in \eqref{oppio}.
 Suppose that for each $j$